Kanban-Zai/kanban-zai-version-1.0/README.md

 ...

-_Software developers are shaping and building the modern technological world._
+_Software developers and the technical sphere are shaping and building the modern technological world._

 ...